Suggestion: Watch the 5 minutes video tutorial before reading this article

 Except for its history in trade and current economic upswing, Medan also offers a great nature and quality of life.

 First of all, it has a young population that’s quickly urbanizing.
-With increased wealth, we’ll see an increased demand of property in the bigger cities.
+With increased wealth, we’ll see an increased demand for property in the bigger cities.
 In addition, the mortgage penetration is low and property prices have hit the bottom.

 Still, foreign property ownership regulations are not favourable when comparing to neighbouring countries, like Malaysia, Thailand, and the Philippines.